-It is an offence under the Animal Welfare Act 2006 to cause unnecessary suffering to any animal.
+It is an offence under the Animal Health and Welfare (Scotland) Act 2006 to cause unnecessary suffering to any animal.

-The Welfare of Animals at the Time of Killing Regulations 2015 and assimilated Regulation (EC) No 1099/2009 on the protection of animals at the time of killing create offences for failing to comply with provisions relating to restraining, stunning and killing.
+The Welfare of Animals (Slaughter or Killing) Regulations 1995, the Welfare of Animals at the Time of Killing (Scotland) Regulations 2012 and assimilated Regulation (EC) No 1099/2009 on the protection of animals at the time of killing create offences for failing to comply with provisions relating to restraining, stunning and killing.
 Unless you are using a firearm to kill your sheep, you must restrain them without causing them pain, suffering or distress.
 The Regulations also make it an offence to cause or permit any avoidable excitement, pain or suffering to any animal during the slaughter or killing process.